-Both parties will receive simultaneous written notice of the outcome of the hearing and any disciplinary sanctions.
+Both parties will receive simultaneous written notice of the outcome of the hearing and any disciplinary sanctions, if applicable.
 The written notice will include the standard of evidence used; the procedural history of the process; the findings of fact supporting the determination; a written analysis of each allegation and the determination; any disciplinary sanctions for the Respondent; any remedies for the Complainant; and will specify when the outcome of the hearing becomes final.
 The written notice will also provide instructions for either party to file an appeal.

-The College seeks to resolve Title IX complaints within 90 days, and will advise the parties in writing if resolution is expected to take longer and the reason for the delay.
+The College seeks to resolve complaints that fall under the 2020 Title IX Policy within 90 days, and will advise the parties in writing if resolution is expected to take longer and the reason for the delay.